 RsyncOSX is a GUI ontop of the command line utility

 rsync, no more no less.
 Rsync is a file-based tool for transferring and synchronization of files.
 RsyncOSX supports both synchronize and snapshot tasks.
 There is no custom solution for the synchronized archive.
 And you can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.
-And there is a short about me.

 - the latest version is released here

-- RsyncOSX can also be installed by Homebrew
+RsyncOSX can also be installed by homebrew

-brew cask install rsyncosx
+brew install --cask rsyncosx

 How to setup remote servers